Are You on The Path?

 As humans all of us inevitably come to a juncture in our lives where we contemplate the possibility of there being either a goal or direction that our life “needs” to take for us to feel happy, fulfilled, but most importantly, worthy.
 This consideration falls into two varieties: either the means justifies the ends or the ends justifies the means.
 This may seem confusing at first but if we look at those of us who feel that our life is about the journey, we might say that our means justifies the ends.
 If we feel that our life is about a goal, then most often, our ends will justify our means.
 Though both methods have equal merit and deserve equal consideration, the underlying common thread is a feeling of destiny connected to a vague expectation that our path through life is to somehow have a purpose, reason or an “end result.”
 For those of us who believe purpose or reason is self-determined, we might assume that we had some sort of previous intention before we came into this life.
 For those of us who believe that we were “created” by someone or something other than ourselves, we might assume that there is a role that we are required to fulfill.
 Again and either way, both assumptions imply a path or direction that must be traversed if we are to fulfill either of these journeys by arriving at a place of worthiness relative to our original intention.

 What is The Path?
 Since, in this world, we have no way of “verifying” those intentions or expectations, we often find ourselves looking for milestones along the way confirming that we are truly on target resonating with and toward our original intentions.
 This path is generally called Dharma in the east, God’s Will in the west and The Path of Heart in the domain of metaphysics and popular spirituality.
 But again, regardless of what we call it, The Path is still comprised of a seemingly vague and almost elusive quality requiring deep insights and focused quiet time that can only be achieved when we are disconnected from the commotion generated by our busy physical world.
 We reach an awareness of “it” through meditation, prayer, communion with nature and, sometimes, even through sex.
-The awareness of or connection to it often comes at unexpected times and “rides” unbidden and uncontrollable currents which I will label as feelings and intuition (please note that feelings are slightly different from emotions and are discussed elsewhere).
+The awareness of or connection to it often comes at unexpected times and “rides” unbidden and uncontrollable currents which I will label as feelings and intuition (please note that feelings are quite different from emotions and are discussed in other articles).
 Its elusiveness can be attributed to the fact that feelings and intuition are not time bound and what we tend to call eternal.
 The fact that our minds are temporal only adds often to our feeling frustration in dealing with them.
 There are questions that we can ask ourselves that will “tune us into” this elusive frequency bringing the elements of The Path to a mentally cohesive perception.
 When this occurs it’s like “seeing” the invisible wind but only as if by virtue of it’s passing through a field of wheat.
 Through asking focused questions we mentally gather pertinent life circumstances forming our own field of wheat revealing our being on The Path or off.
 In doing so we might sense a feeling of calm.
 This will tell us that we ARE on our Path.
 If we sense a feeling of uncomfortableness, agitation or panic, this will tell us that we are NOT on our Path.
 Our feelings are the gauge we use to determine the reliability of our internal compass.
 Our intuition is the channel for the incoming information.
 We must allow ourselves to have faith in these intangible parts of ourselves since our mental logic and acuity cannot effectively operate in the timeless environment of feelings or intuition.
 Feelings and intuition were the principle venues of our “movement” before the forming of our minds and even before we came into this life.
 Let’s take a look at the questions that will bring us insight as to our position on or off The Path.

 The First Question to Ask - Do you follow your inner urges or do you defer to the convenience and preferences of others?
 Many of us have been raised with manners that stipulate that our guests, our elders and those considered to be “infirm” should proceed ahead of us in our activities as a matter of courtesy.
 This is in line with the belief that we are here on this earth to serve each other.
 Where this might serve to make our daily comings and goings run smoothly and give us a planned choreography for how we should interact with each other, it does not give us a clear definition of how much deference we should be giving each other.
 As a result, those of us who have an overly humble opinion of ourselves often deprive ourselves of our own preferences when presented with our assumed deference to others.
 This has the effect of eclipsing our personal urges for expression and action that are based on our own preferences.
 Since our direction for action on The Path comes through our feelings and intuition, this short circuits our inner compass and we end up moving in directions that don’t resonate with where we need to be.
 We’re off The Path.